cfunkhouser/among-sus/README.md

 $ nc 127.0.0.1 1234
 ```

+For an improved experience you can use `rlwrap nc` instead to don't have incoming messages mess up your input

 ## Joining the game

 Players can only join while the game is in the pre-game lobby state.
 People are asked for a name and then end up in the lobby chat.
 One player is the admin, usually the first person to connect.
 That person can execute the /start command to start round.
 Other chat commands are described in /help